-The goal of the fourth experiment was to examine if motion tracking is superior to keyboard-RT when probing unconscious processing, consequently both measures were used in two consecutive sessions, both of which yielded robust effects.
-Since the experiment included stringent awareness measures, criticisms attributing unconscious effects to residual undetected awareness (Merikle, 1992; Peters & Lau, 2015; Zerweck et al., 2021) should not apply for these results.
-Similarly, the unconscious effect could not result from regression to the mean of the awareness measurement (Shanks, 2017) since no participants were excluded for seeing the prime.
-To conclude, the observed unconscious effect is not easily refuted and therefore provides a solid testimony for unconscious processing in the debate regarding its extent (Hassin, 2013; Hesselmann & Moors, 2015; Peters et al., 2017).
+Finally, the preregistered Experiment 4 examined if motion tracking is superior to keyboard-RT when probing unconscious processing.
+In line with my predictions, both of which yielded robust effects.
+This result goes beyond previous studies, as the current design included stringent awareness measures, with trial by trial subjective and objective measures, mitigating previous criticisms attributing unconscious effects to residual undetected awareness (Merikle, 1992; Peters & Lau, 2015; Zerweck et al., 2021).
+Similarly, the unconscious effect could not result from regression to the mean of the awareness measurement (Shanks, 2017), since no participants were excluded for seeing the prime.
+To conclude, this experiment provides strong evidence for an unconscious word repetition effect, in line with previous studies reporting similar effects (yet with somewhat less strict awareness measures; REF).

-My experiment demonstrated why motion tracking can be beneficial to the study of unconscious processes.
-Unlike keyboard response, which is definitive and final, the reaching measure allows participants to change their mind while providing the answer and correct it if necessary (Resulaj et al., 2009; Song & Nakayama, 2009).
-This type of behavior is particularly interesting because it might reflect a strong conflict between the prime and the target.
-Additionally, the possibility to regret and correct could decrease the number of trials excluded due to incorrect answers as was demonstrated in Exp 4.
+Importantly, this experiment demonstrated how motion tracking can be beneficial to the study of unconscious processes.
+Unlike keyboard responses, which are one dimensional and mark the outcome of the decision process, the reaching measure allows tracking the decision as it unfolds (ref), including changes of mind and online corrections of response (Resulaj et al., 2009; Song & Nakayama, 2009).
+This type of behavior is particularly interesting in priming experiments because it might reflect a strong conflict between the prime and the target.
+Additionally, since participants can regret and self-correct during the trial, the number of incorrect responses (which are excluded from analysis) is reduced, as was indeed the case in the motion tracking session compared with the keyboard session in Experiment 4 (though notably, there more trials were excluded due to too slow responses).